SohamBadheka/learn-angular2/components/index.md

 _Updated November 16, 2015_

-In Angular 2, Components are the main way we build and specify elements and logic on the page.
+In Angular 2, Components are the main way with wchich, we build and specify elements on the page.

 In Angular 1, we achieved this through directives, controllers, and scope.
 In Angular 2, all those concepts are combined into Components.